CrazyMeal/Retrieve-n-Admin/README.md

 Installation
 ================
+Before any command, note that you have to have [Node.js](http://nodejs.org/) installed on your computer.

 All dependecies you need are specified in the project, you just need this command to setup:

     npm install